SHPEUCF/apptutorial/_pages/assignments/Part1.md

 * **line 17**: exports the current class to be used in other parts, such as `index.js`.

 **What are components?**
-Components let you split the [User Interface] into independent, reusable pieces, and think about each piece in isolation." _from [ReactJS](https://reactjs.org/docs/components-and-props.html)_
+"Components let you split the [User Interface] into independent, reusable pieces, and think about each piece in isolation." _from [ReactJS](https://reactjs.org/docs/components-and-props.html)_
 {: .notice--info}

 If you run this is an emulator, you will see a very simple screen that says "Hello, world!" (or anything else that you may have written).